arjeetprakash/AI-Text-to-Image-Generator/README.md

-# AI-Text-to-Image-Generator
+# 🖼️ AI-Text-to-Image-Generator
-This repository contains an AI-powered Text-to-Image Generator built using Stable Diffusion v1.5.
-Developed as part of my #, the project enables users to convert natural language prompts into high-quality images with the help of Hugging Face’s Diffusers, PyTorch, and Transformers libraries.
+“Your ideas, transformed into AI-generated visuals in seconds.”
+AI Text-to-Image Generator using **Stable Diffusion v1.5**.
+This project converts natural language prompts into AI-generated images using **Hugging Face Diffusers**, **PyTorch**, and **Transformers**.